sellout/project-manager/docs/manual/quick-start/existing-project.md

 Note that this is similar to the command used by a new project.
 The differences are that

 1. we’re not providing a directory for it to create, so it will use the current directory and
-2. we are not providing `--switch` to avoid it immediately creating the new configuration.
+2. we’re not providing `--switch` to avoid it immediately creating the new configuration.

-If your project is already flake-based, this will _not_ overwrite the existing flake, so you will need to modify your flake to provide Project Manager integration.
+If your project is already flake-based, this _won’t_ overwrite the existing flake, so you will need to modify your flake to provide Project Manager integration.

 At a minimum, you need to have